 Elsie’s sister, Amy, was a flirt.
 When she became “with child” out of wedlock, their mother pulled Elsie out of high school in shame, though Amy was soon married.
 Elsie was forever embarrassed about not having finished high school and kept it secret, even from her daughters.

-Still, Elsie had a good time as a young woman.
 She and two close friends, Helen and Evy, joined other pals for outings and explored lake beaches.
 She and a girlfriend went to the 1933 World’s Fair in Chicago.

 She visited her Great Aunt Amy (her mother’s sister) in Canada, and met Jack, with whom she got along famously.
 Here she is with her aunt and Jack with Jack’s hot car.

 But her mother said, no. You cannot stay in Canada with your aunt and Jack.
 You must come home.